 - -a Build a library (.cmxa/.a file) with the object files (.cmx/.o files) given on the command line, instead of linking them into an executable file.
 The name of the library can be set with the -o option.
-The default name is library.cmxa. - -c Compile only.
+The default name is library.cmxa. - If -cclib or -ccopt options are passed on the command line, these options are stored in the resulting .cmxa library.
+Then, linking with this library automatically adds back the -cclib and -ccopt options as if they had been provided on the command line, unless the -noautolink option is given. - -c Compile only.
 Suppress the linking phase of the compilation.
 Source code files are turned into compiled files, but no executable file is produced.
 This option is useful to compile modules separately.